A Gallo-Canadian Recon-Revivalist Druid Organisation.

-A New-World home for the worship of the Gods of the Gaels, and the celebration of the histories, arts, customs, and laws of the "Celtic" peoples both old and new.
+A New-World home for the worship of God in a modern syncretism of the Celi-De, and the celebration of the histories, arts, customs, and laws of the Gaelic peoples, both old and new.

 A Scottish Tree with Welsh and Irish Roots growing in the heart of Turtle Island.